dregmi08/cse15l-lab-reports/week1labreport.md

+This blog post contains instructions on how to connect to the CSE basement and run commands in the terminal.

 __Step 1__ : Looking up your CSE 15L account
 For this step, I went to the following link: https://sdacs.ucsd.edu/~icc/index.php Instead of opting to change my password to something else, I used my canvas log in password since the password met the strength requirement.